Sunday River Ski Area

 Still acclaimed to be the "longest, steepest, widest, lift-serviced trail in the East", riding up the lift watching skiers bash the bumps is often more fun than skiing down.
 If you take a left off the lift, you are in NFT, No Fall Terrain, and this is no joke.
 A fall here and the ensuing slide can have disastrous results on terrain this steep.
 You will notice how the Ski Patrol hang out at the top of these slopes.
 A coincidence?
 I think not.
 Obsession has an action packed blend of steeps and compressions or Salvation to skier's right, both are better choices for the timid.
 White Heat has a nearly 70% pitch that is threatening and constant.
 I chose the groomed half of the trail, while my husband explodes in the enormous bumps.
 Another super steep challenge awaits you on Shockwave, the farthest east trail at Sunday River, this is another true double black diamond.
 For some gnarly glades, try Hardball or Chutzpah, which was selected as one of the 10 most extreme runs in the East by Skiing magazine.
 You have now skied 8 mountain peaks across 3 miles from West to East.
 When you are weary from White Cap, head for Heats Off to Tempest under the quad.
 It is fun to watch the snowboarders in their element, the competition-grade half-pipe near the base of the Tempest lift.

-If the North Peak Lodge did not tempt you for lunch, The Shipyard Brewpub at the White Cap base area is a great spot for a micro brew, burger and table service.
+Great ski to lunch spots inlcude The Mountain Room at North Peak Lodge -for a beautiful Bloody Mary and charcuterie board, or The Shipyard Brewpub at the White Cap base area - for a micro brew, burger and table service.
 If you are up for some mellow cruising, point them down Moonstruck or Starburst and you will wish you were staying at the Summit Hotel.
 You could be home now, soaking in that slopeside heated pool.
 For more adventure, take the Tempest quad to Wildfire or Cascade back to Barker Mountain.

 It may be time for a cold one at Barker's Brew Pub deck.
 Or perhaps you want to end on a lazy note, the Three Mile Trail is a less than vertical experience from the top of Barker Mountain to sauntering Dream Maker past the North Peak Lodge all the way back to the South Ridge base.
 Use some caution in the South Ridge base area, as this is the learning area, a confusing network of green trails scattered with beginners and ski school classes and more advanced skiers zooming to their destinations.